top of page

 BARBARA HUME, PLAYWRIGHT

-Music and movement are big influences in my artistic endeavors.
-The language of song and movement/dance illuminate the inward life of the mind and heart of my characters.
-I began telling stories on stage creating choreography to enhance the drama and immediacy of the storytelling.
-Performing as a vocalist of art song, musical theater and ballads, I recognize the power of the human voice to expose the heart's most vulnerable emotions, creating connections with an audience's cathartic reservoir.
+I like to think of myself as a "mixed-genre" artist.
+I'm often moved to utilize the language of song and dance in my plays to illuminate the mind and heart of my characters.
+As a choreographer, my first medium for storytelling was using movement to convey a story.
+As a vocalist, performing art song, musical theatre and ballads, I recognize the power of the human voice to expose the heart's most vulnerable emotions, creating connections with an audience's cathartic reservoir.
 Consequently, an occasional song may become a moment of monologue that touches, most intimately, the emotional core.

 bottom of page